PackageFlipper/notNotOdd/CODE_OF_CONDUCT.md

 - We use NVIM BTW
 - We use hipster tiling managers BTW
 - we use thinkpads BTW
+- - we operate as a MLM, recruitment is key: 10 referals = Team Follower

 ## Our Standards